How To Hatch Chicken Eggs

 Positioning of Eggs

-An incubating egg should set in a normal position as it would on a flat surface; that is with the large end slightly higher than the point.
+An incubating egg could set in a normal position as it would on a flat surface; that is with the large end slightly higher than the point, or upright in egg cartons/turners, with the fat end of the egg always up.
 An egg that persistently has the small end elevated may cause the embryo to be misoriented with the head toward the small end.
 In the misoriented position, the chick is likely to drown on pipping.
 Therefore, it is quite important that in general, the large end of eggs should be slightly higher than the small ends; or as they would lie naturally on a flat surface.

-Turning 3 times a day seems to be adequate for chicken eggs.
-Turning is essential in the early stages.
-For the last 3 days of incubation when the bird is preparing to hatch, do NOT turn.
+Turning is essential during the first 14 days of incubation and should be continued until 3 days prior to the eggs expected hatch day.
+If hand turning, always turn the eggs an uneven number of times a day, so the eggs do not spent two nights in a row in the same position.
 If not turned to a fresh position frequently during the early stages, the developing embryo touches the shell membrane and sticks to it causing abnormal growth.
 Turning the egg aids these movements within the egg, and mimics what a mother hen would do naturally.

 What to do With Hatched Chickens